-- 1. The first priority to obtain any needed medical care or other emergency services for any person affected by the incident or accident.
-At fields with operational control towers, help may be readily available.
-At fields without an operating control tower, please call 911 if medical assistance is required or if the aircraft is on the runway.
-Even if no one is injured, a disabled aircraft on the runway constitutes an emergency particularly at night. - 2.
-Secure the aircraft.
+- A. The first priority is to obtain any needed medical care or other emergency services for any person affected by the incident or accident.
+At airports with operational control towers, advise the controller of the situation and any assistance needed.
+At airports without an operating control tower, please call 911.
+If the circumstances permit, contact the airport manager.
+Even if no one is injured, a disabled aircraft on a runway or taxiway constitutes a safety hazard particularly at night. - B. Secure the aircraft.
 Remember that depending on the nature of the occurrence you may not be permitted to move or do anything to the aircraft except as necessary to free trapped passengers, protect others from injury, or prevent further damage to the plane.
-(NTSB part 830.10). - 3.
-In accordance with NTSB part 830.5, an immediate notification to the NTSB shall be made whenever: - A. There has been a failure of any flight control system - B. Inability of any crew member to fulfill duties as a result of injury or Illness - C. In-flight fire - D. Collision in flight - E. Separation of any part of the propeller (except by ground contact) - F. There is damage to property in excess of \$25,000 or at a total loss (when in doubt, make notification). - 4.
-Notification to the club president, or in his or her absence the vice-president, should be made as soon as practicable. - 5.
-It is expected that involved pilots will cooperate fully with and make complete and truthful disclosures to investigators, although it may be best to allow yourself time to collect yourself before doing so.
-It is the pilot's prerogative to consult with an aviation attorney, at his or her own expense, before making statements.
+(NTSB part 830.10). - C. In accordance with NTSB part 830.5, an immediate notification to the NTSB shall be made whenever: - 1.
+A civil aircraft has been involved in an accident - 2.
+An aircraft is overdue and believed to have been involved in an accident - 3.
+There has been a failure of any flight control system - 4.
+Inability of any crew member to fulfill duties as a result of injury or Illness - 5.
+In-flight fire - 6.
+Collision in flight - 7.
+Separation of any part of the propeller (except by ground contact) - 8.
+There is damage to property in excess of \$25,000 or at a total loss (when in doubt, make notification).